 - 4.1 The only decisions of the Council binding on the organisation are the appointment of Directors.
-The Council does not have the power to remove Directors. - 4.2 No other decision, guidance or recommendation of the Council is binding on the Board of Directors. - 4.3 Except to the extent required by the election procedures prescribed by the Board, the Council may (but need not) use and obtain assistance from the Nomination Committee and external consultants in relation to the Council's powers. - 4.4 The Nomination Committee's procedures and recommendations do not bind or in any way oblige the Council.
+The Council does not have the power to remove Directors. - 4.2 No other decision, guidance or recommendation of the Council is binding on the Board of Directors.
+Nor is the Board required to act in accordance with any other view, guidance, wish, advice, direction, instruction or recommendation of or from the Council. - 4.3 Except to the extent required by the election procedures prescribed by the Board, the Council may (but need not) utilise and obtain assistance from the Nomination Committee and external consultants in relation to the Council's powers. - 4.4 The Nomination Committee's procedures and recommendations do not bind or in any way oblige the Council.
 Similarly, the Council should have regard to, but is not bound by, selection criteria provided by the Board in relation to Board appointments.